aaliyan786/coachingManagementSystem/README.md

 # NoEnd Academy

-A Coaching Management System built using Flutter for the front-end and MySQL & PHPMyAdmin for the back-end.
+A Coaching Management System for android built using Flutter for the front-end and MySQL & PHPMyAdmin for the back-end.
 The application has 3 types of users: admin, teacher, and student.

 ## Features
 <ul>